 Furniture Paste Wax is not a new invention, but the popularity of chalk and milk paints have brought it to the forefront of the DIY furniture-painting world.

-Paste wax is now the marketed option for most chalk paint and milk paint projects.
-And while it produces a very different finish than poly, it is a good option.
+Paste wax is then the marketed option for most chalk and milk paint projects.
+And while it produces a very different finish than poly, it’s a good option.
 There are ups and downs to wax though too, which I’ll talk about more.

 Is everybody following me so far?

 Many brands of paste wax exist, from stuff you can buy at Home Depot to more “boutique” waxes sold with chalk and milk paint lines.
 From my personal experience, the main difference in the varying brands is in how environmentally-friendly their ingredients are and their softness or consistency.

 Over these past 2 years, I have tried many different waxes and used many different waxing techniques.
 I know what I like and what I don’t like, what seems to generally work and what most often doesn’t.

 In an effort to cut down on cost, I tried the lesser expensive hardware store brands, but was disappointed with them overall.
 In general, they were a lot harder to work with and had a very strong odor.
 For me, it’s worth it to pay a bit more for a brand that is easier to apply and that doesn’t have a strong toxic odor, so I tend to use the boutique paint brands for that reason.

 Every painter has their own method of applying wax, and I believe really it comes down to preference.
 When I have a large piece to work with, I will brush my wax on with a wax brush because it is quicker.
 In smaller areas I often apply wax with an old t-shirt (light color shirt for light color paints, and vice versa).
 Both techniques have worked well for me.

 Wax brushes are marketed and sold along with many boutique waxes, like these I have in my online shop: